jekhokie/raspberry-noaa-v2/README.md

 ## Install

-To install the product, and get going if you're using 64 bit Debian Bullseye based computer, you first need to do stop sudo from asking to enter password.
+To install the product, and get going if you're using 64 bit Debian Bookworm based computer, you first need to do stop sudo from asking to enter password.
 It will ensure all commands are handled well, and that our project can access superuser priviliges for certain things like moving files around in the audio and image directory etc.

 To achieve this, run: